mnot/I-D/for-the-users/draft.md

 decisions about security, and therefore design decisions there are biased towards default security.
 When applicable, the expectations upon a party SHOULD be documented.

-Extensions to existing standards MUST document how they interact with the extended standard's relevant parties.
-If this is not yet documented, the extension MAY estimate its impact, in coordination with that standard's community and the IESG.
+Extensions to existing standards MUST consider how they interact with the extended standard's relevant parties.
+If they are not yet documented, this SHOULD be done in coordination with that standard's community and the IESG.

 The burden of this documentation need not be high; if HTML can do it in a paragraph, so can most other standards.
 While it might be appropriate in a separate document (e.g., a requirements or use